-To begin the scan, the technologist will place a tourniquet around your arm or hand and then use a small butterfly needle or IV to inject the contrast material into your vein.
+To begin the scan, the technologist will place a tourniquet around your arm and then use a small needle to inject the contrast material into your vein.
 They may also use an automated injector to administer the contrast medium.
 Next, they’ll remove the needle and place you into the MRI machine to begin your scan.

 The GBCAs attach to other chemicals to keep them from being harmful.
 Severe reactions to GBCAs are rare, and the information a contrast MRI scan can provide can be lifesaving.

 Potential Safety Concerns & Health Risks of MRI Contrast

 Having an MRI with contrast may lead to some side effects and safety concerns, including those below.

 If you have healthy kidneys, you’ll excrete as much as 98% of the contrast medium before it breaks down.
 However, if you’re having problems with your kidneys and they’re not functioning properly, the contrast could break down before your body has the chance to excrete it.
 Therefore, you’ll have unbound gadolinium persisting in your body.